 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide* and Viator* you can book various excursions, activities, tours, tickets and admission tickets in Cagliari, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator* you can book various excursions, activities, tours, tickets and admission tickets in Cagliari, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 Thus, if you book in time, you can realize a variety of excursions on your own.

 A small preselection of independent excursion offers

 If you have not yet booked a Mediterranean Cruise, but would like to get to know Cagliari personally and make excursions on your own, you will find great offers from the major cruise operators in the German-speaking world.
 Aida*, Costa* and Tui Cruises* offer attractive routes with their modern cruise ships, together with other interesting destinations.
 Book your next dream holiday directly with your favourite shipping company at fair conditions.